Cottage garden ideas: 19 ways to transform your back garden whatever its size

 If you want drama, opt for attention-seeking plants and flowers with striking vertical lines, as they will always command attention and help to create strong focal points in your planting.

 "No cottage garden is complete without the statuesque towering spires you get from plants like lupins, delphiniums, and foxgloves, which also make spectacular cut flowers for the house," says Sarah.
-"When you think of cottage gardens, you also think of hollyhocks lining a path or next to a gate, and they're one of the best cottage garden favorites."
+"When you think of cottage gardens, you also think of hollyhocks lining a path or next to a gate, and they're one of the best cottage garden favourites."

 6. Soften paths with low growing flowers